gyulanemeth/bluefox.email/why.md

 ## No more email-rendereing issues

 The email HTML we provide to you is battle-hardened.
-[Our founder's 10-year experience on the field](./about) makes it sure that your emails will render properly on mobile, web, and desktop, event on Outlook.
+[Our founder's 10-year experience on the field](./about) makes it sure that your emails will render properly on mobile, web, and desktop, even on Outlook.

 ## Reach the inbox, avoid spam